P4ti3nn3/USB-Armory-Setup/Armory-Project/README.md

 Make it executable with `sudo chmod a+x mainPlug.sh`.

 ### C) Creation of a main script for unplug
-Now you can create a last script with `nano mainUnPlug.sh` and add:
+Now you can create a last script with `nano mainUnPlug.sh` and add :

     #!/bin/bash
     /bin/rm /home/usbarmory/usbContent/usb0